 When Kareena Kapoor Goes To Work: 'I Am Constantly Worried About What Taimur Would Be Doing At Home'

 Kareena Kapoor and Saif Ali Khan's son Taimur is the cutest star kid in the country and people go gaga over his new pictures when they surface online.
-He's a cute as a button and several of them lovingly call him a cotton ball of candy.
-During a recent interview, Kareena Kapoor opened up by saying that there's a looming guilt when she leaves home for work asshe constantly thinks about what Taimur might be doing at home and the thought never goes until she reaches home and grabs him in her arms.
+He's as cute as a button and several of them lovingly call him a cotton ball of candy.
+During a recent interview, Kareena Kapoor opened up by saying that there's a looming guilt when she leaves home for work as she constantly thinks about what Taimur might be doing at home and the thought never goes until she reaches home and grabs him in her arms.

 I Constantly Think What Taimur Might Be Doing At Home